PMunch/futhark/README.md

 use the one specified in your package installation, while users doing `useFuthark` would generate one based on its hash (or reuse yours if the hash matches).

+## Project mode
+Futhark is best used when it is allowed to see the C files while compiling.
+This allows it to make sure that all platform specific stuff matches up perfectly.
+However this is not always possible, or for whatever other reason wanted.
+One scenario where this is the case is for embedded projects.
+The Futhark macro doesn't work when targeting platforms without proper OS support, so using it the recommended way is simply not possible.

+Because of this it is also possible to use Futhark in "project mode".
+In project mode you simply don't specify any files to import.
+Instead you only specify which `path`'s you want to search.
+Futhark will then recreate the original folder structure of the header files it finds and generate Nim files in their place.
+These try to properly import and export each other so the behaviour is as similar to C and if Futhark finds `.c` files next to the `.h` files of the same name it also adds `{.passL:"-I<path>".}` and `{.compile: "<file>".}` pragmas to automatically import and compile the required C files.
+This means that a separate dummy wrapper project can be set up which just generates this folder structure, and the main project can simply import files from this folder as if they where normal modules.

+While this is quite a nice feature it isn't as bullet-proof as the traditional way to use Futhark.
+It might require some pre-processing of the C project, and it often means more work with getting everything compiled properly.
+But when normal Futhark usage isn't possible or desired this is a decent option.

+To minimize the pre-processing burden this mode also adds a new option `ignore` to the `importc` block.
+This is simply a file or folder to ignore while traversing the given paths.
+Futhark will not try to generate any input for this file/folder, but it will look at the headers inside to resolve other parts of the project.
+This is mainly useful if you have folders with examples or other code you're not actually supposed to import.

 # But why not use c2nim or nimterop?
 Both c2nim and nimterop have failed me in the past when wrapping headers.
 This